ctcl-bregis/ctclsite-content/pages/projects/codenames/codenames.md

 - Asheville, North Carolina, US
 - Bryson City, North Carolina, US
+- Fontana Lake, North Carolina, US
 - Sylva, North Carolina, US

 #### Tennessee, US

+- Hardin Valley, Tennessee, US
+  - May be used with a device similar to MediaCow Touch (1)
+  - Inspiration from the band Whitechapel
 - Knoxville, Tennessee, US
   - May be used with a device similar to MediaCow Touch (1)
   - Some inspiration from the band Whitechapel